jokecamp/FootballTagger/README.md

-Football Player Tagger
+Football Player Tagger by Joe Kampschmidt

-I created this AngularJS application to learn Angular.
-It allows you to tag players with attributes and descriptions.

-Based on angular-seed.
+An experiment in learning AngularJS.
+Created from the angular-seed.

+The UI allows for the adding of players, tags and the ability to tag players.
+The idea being of having a database of players with descriptive tags.

+The end goal would be to display example queries like the following:

+- all players who are enforcers
+- brilliant and frustrating players

+Consumes an API based on my OpenFootballApi https://github.com/jokecamp/OpenFootballApi